Always From Scratch

 How to Make Italian Wedding Soup

-Step 2: Making the little meatballs can be a pain without a little scooper.
-I tend to make them a little bigger than what's typical.
-They should be about the size of a quarter.
+Step 2: Roll the meatballs out into quarter-sized meatballs.
+Making the little meatballs can be a pain without a little scooper.
+If you have one, you can make them all the same size.

-Step 3: In the pot, add the olive oil and bring to medium-high heat.
+Step 3: In the pot, add 1 tablespoon olive oil and bring to medium-high heat.
 Sear the meatballs for about 30-45 seconds on each side.
 They will sear quickly because they're so small.
 Set them aside.

 Step 4: Remove the oil from the pot.
-Add 1 tablespoon olive oil on medium heat.
-Add the onions and saute for 5 minutes or until they begin to soften.
-Add the carrots and saute for a few more minutes until the carrots are glistening.
+Add 1 tablespoon olive oil over medium heat.
+Add the onions and sauté for 5 minutes or until they begin to soften.
+Add the carrots and sauté for 3 more minutes until they are glistening as shown in PHOTO 4.
 Then stir in the garlic for a minute until fragrant.

-Step 5: Pour in the broth and add the bay leaves.
+Step 5: Pour in the broth and add the bay leaves and 1 teaspoon of salt.
+This is when I'd typically add a parmesan rind for flavor.
 Bring to a boil and then immediately lower to a simmer.

-Step 7: After 15 minutes, stir in the pasta.
-Simmer for 15 more minutes and then remove from the heat.
-Add the spinach and cover for 5 minutes.
+Step 7: Remove from the heat.
+Add the spinach and cover for 3 minutes.
 Remove the lid and stir in the spinach.
 Serve hot!

 Top-Tips